"Love

 Whats love like?

-Is there a better answer than Pauls?
+Is there any better answer than Pauls?

 "Love is very patient and kind, never jealous or envious, never